aliciayuting/CascadeDocker/Cascade_Ubuntu/README.md

               |   |-- n2/client.py: client code to connect to the server nodes and send request to the system
      |   |-- python_udls: folder contains all the user defined udls written in python
           |   |-- resnet_udl.py : Python code that define a UDL with Resenet mode
+          |   |-- imagenet_classes.txt : contains the categories used by image net model
 ```

 # Run Example
 In /root/example, there are three set of Cascade configurations(example/user_defined_logic, example/python_udl, example/ml_model_udl). example/user_defined_logic folder contains the example code of creating UDL(user-defined-logic) in C++; example/python_udl folder contains example of creating UDL(user-defined-logic) in Python code; example/ml_model_udl contains example of UDL(user-defined-logic) using Resnet model.
-All sets of example could run Cascade Servers and Client.
+All sets of example could run and be customized.
 In this documentation, we introdece steps to run example/ml_model_udl.
 Similar steps could be applied to the other ones

 ## Set Configuration
 There are two sets of configuration files, one defines the server node, the other set defines the dataflow graph (including the user-defined-logics ).
+One can also customize and add more nodes to the /cfg if were to scale up to larger scale, by correctly putting the configuration files as defined below.

 #### derecho.cfg & layout.json
 Derecho.cfg and layout.json are the first set of configuration file, that defines the Cascade server node.
 Each server node folder contains a derecho.cfg, defining the network, layout, Derecho and Cascade server setting.
 You can find them under `root/example/ml_model_udl/cfg/n0`, `root/example/ml_model_udl/cfg/n1`, `root/example/ml_model_udl/cfg/n2`, `root/example/python_udl/cfg/n0`, ... `root/example/user_defined_logic/cfg/n0`, ...